pranay7979/Smaranify/README.md

-# 📝 NoteStack - Your Smart Note-Taking Companion
+# 📝 Smaranify - Your Smart Note-Taking Companion

-**NoteStack** is a full-featured MERN (MongoDB, Express, React, Node.js) stack application that helps users securely create, edit, sort, and manage their personal and professional notes.
+**Smaranify** is a full-featured MERN (MongoDB, Express, React, Node.js) stack application that helps users securely create, edit, sort, and manage their personal and professional notes.

 ---